Welcome to today's edition of the Rush 24-7 podcast.

 They do things in a television show that are reserved for movies that take months to produce.

-The writing, the plot twists, the things that that um are inserted in this program that keep you glued to your chair and have you exhausted when it's over, just from a creative standpoint, with all the television shows that are out there competing against them and so just that alone, the creativeness, the writing, the production, uh, it blows me away.
+The writing, the plot twists, the things that are inserted in this program that keep you glued to your chair and have you exhausted when it's over, just from a creative standpoint, with all the television shows that are out there competing against them.

 I didn't even know these guys that do this show.

-I'm I mean, I didn't meet them until I'd watched the first two episodes.
+I mean, I didn't meet them until I'd watched the first two episodes.

-I I just I marveled at it, then my appreciation for it has only increased.
+My appreciation for it has only increased.

-You realize most television shows in the sixth season have had their jump the shark moment and they're finished.
+You realize most television shows in the sixth season have had their Jump the Shark moment and they're finished.

 And they've started declining.